dcunited001/dcunited001.github.io/_posts/2016-10-23-metamodernism-and-retromodernism-wellsprings-of-art-and-culture.md

 listeners and consumers.

-The selection of underground artforms and symbols recognized by someone forms a kind of map that can speak volumes on who they are and who their friends are.
+The selection of underground artforms and symbols recognized by someone forms a kind of map or language that can speak volumes on who they are and who their friends are.
 This especially applies when they are unaware of the significance of some symbols.
 This esoteric aspect of underground music and art only holds true as long as those works remain underground.

 <a name="hipsters-drink-from-the-wellsprings-of-art-and-culture" />